dnyaneshwari2502/Tableau-Supply-Chain-Project/README.md

 1. To perform a structured supply chain analysis using real-world style data.
 2. To deepen my hands-on experience with Tableau by building a complete analytics dashboard from scratch.

-While I have previously worked with business intelligence tools like Power BI in industry projects, this project was part of my personal upskilling effort to strengthen my Tableau expertise and understand how to design clean, interactive dashboards for business decision-making.
+While I have previously worked with business intelligence tools in industry projects, this project was part of my personal upskilling effort to strengthen my Tableau expertise and understand how to design clean, interactive dashboards for business decision-making.
+I wanted to gain deeper hands-on experience with Tableau since I had not previously worked with it extensively in industry-based projects.

 ## Business Questions Addressed
 The dashboard helps answer several important questions: